-My go-to is my Olympus OM-D E-M5 Mark II with a 12-40mm lens and a 40-150mm lens, aaaand my Google Pixel 3.
-This camera is such a great size and weight and I can even just toss it into my purse while I’m hiking. (*rolls eyes*)
+For this Arizona trip I used my Olympus OM-D E-M5 Mark II with a 12-40mm lens and a 40-150mm lens, aaaand my Google Pixel.
+This camera is such a great size and weight and I can even just toss it into my bag while I’m hiking.

 It’s dust-proof, freeze-proof, and even shock-proof for all the mountain bike bouncing and landing a hot air balloon.
 And make sure you have some solid SD cards.